 Therapies that may be included in your treatment plan include:

 Most complementary and alternative medicine fields are not standardized or controlled by any standard medical guidelines.
 You should talk with your doctor before beginning any of these therapies.
 This is because some therapies may get in the way of your regular treatment.

 It is important to be in-the-know when thinking about this type of medicine.
 Before starting therapy, you should:

 Talk with your doctor.

 Use your library to research books, articles, and scientific journals.

 Use the Internet to do research.

-Look for information on controlled, scientific studies on the therapy you are considering.
+Look for information on controlled, scientific studies on the therapy you are thinking about.

-Talk to others who have actually tried the therapy.
+Talk with others who have actually tried the therapy.

-According to the American Cancer Society, it is better to avoid treatment with the following warning signs:
+It is better to avoid any treatment with the following warning signs: